What Is Quality Control (QC)?

 Quality Control for Your Mixes

-The first step in my mastering process is to QC your mixes before anything happens.
-I check for any mix anomalies including, dropouts, mouth clicks, pops, errant cross fades, and phase issues, to name a few.
-I will also listen for mix issues: Does the mix have too much bass or if the sibilance is crushing too hard?
+Every master undergoes a detailed inspection.
+This includes checking for distortion, pops & clicks, dropouts, clipped inter-sample peaks, unintended noise, phase irregularities, and any structural issues such as incorrect spacing, sequencing, or start-time offsets.
+I will also listen for mix issues: Does the mix have too much bass?
+Is the sibilance too aggressive?
 If there are any issues I will communicate these issues to you before we start and might request a new mix.
-Getting off on the right foot is critical at this stage.
+Getting off on the right foot is critical at this stage.The goal is to confirm that the delivered files match the artistic intent and meet professional technical thresholds.

 Quality Control for Streaming, Digital, and CD Release

 I listen to the final masters to make sure there are no anomalies or variables that were missed during the mastering process or (gasp!) were introduced during the creation of the masters.
 This includes pops, clicks, and skips.
 We also confirm all metadata - that includes the data that is embedded in the files like artist name, song names, collection title, UPC and ISRC codes.
 We also verify the tops and tails of the songs (beginnings and endings).
-While printing CDs or making DDP masters are are becoming more and more an exception, I still QC and analyze for errors.
+While printing CDs or making DDP masters are becoming more and more an exception, I still QC and analyze for errors.
 I will generate MD5 checksums for each file.
 (A checksum is a number representing the sum total of the characters in the file; it won’t match if there is a change in the file.)
 The checksums are then used at the receiving end to insure that no errors were introduced during transfers.

 Quality Control for Vinyl Release